Ashley Hall — Charleston, South Carolina

 Now part of an elite preparatory school for girls called Ashley Hall, this Regency-style home in downtown Charleston was built between 1802 and 1816 for Patrick Duncan, a successful tallow chandler, or candle maker.
 Duncan purchased the lot on which the building stands in 1798 from Daniel Cannon, the carpenter and landowner for whom the surrounding neighborhood, Cannonborough, is named.
 In 1807 Duncan purchased the adjacent lot to the south from Elizabeth Combe.
 Duncan sold that property to James Nicholson in 1828.

-In 1909 the elegant building and property became Ashley Hall School, founded by Mary Vardrine McBee.
-The academy was exclusively a boarding school until 1974, when day students were accepted.
-Today Ashley Hall operates solely as a day school.
-The school is known for its high academic standards for students ranging from preschool to high school as well as its focus on mission.
+In 1909 the elegant building and property became Ashley Hall School, founded by Dr. Mary Vardrine McBee.
+The academy served as both a boarding school and day school until 1974, when Ashley Hall transitioned exclusively to a day program.
+The school is known for its high academic standards and serves students from preschool to high school.
 Notable graduates of Ashley Hall include author Madeleine L’Engle, Class of 1936; former First Lady Barbara Bush, Class of 1943; and author Josephine Humphreys, Class of 1963.

 Ashley Hall is listed in the National Register as the James Nicholson House: